-The Company recognizes a share-based compensation charge in profit or loss for stock options granted to employees, officers and directors of the Company, as well as to external consultants.
+The Company recognizes a share-based compensation charge in profit or loss for stock options granted to employees, officers and directors of the Company.
 The share-based compensation charge is based on the fair value of option awards granted, measured using the Black-Scholes option pricing model at the date of issue.
 The fair value of stock options granted is amortized to expense on a graded basis over the vesting periods of the option granted with an off-setting amount recorded in equity reserves.
 Any expense recorded for options that are forfeited because non-market vesting conditions are not satisfied is reversed in the period in which forfeiture occurs.